Skip to main content

 1. Create an account at elevenlabs.io if you don't have one

-2. Go to elevenlabs.io/app/api/api-keys and generate a key
+2. Go to elevenlabs.io/app/api/api-keys and create a new key

 Once saved, the Generate Audio button in the voiceover editor will become active.